Enemy Mine (film): Reception

 At the film review aggregator website Rotten Tomatoes, Enemy Mine has an approval rating of 61% based on 28 critics, with an average rating of 5.7/10.
-Crtics consensus on Rotten Tomatoes reads: "Enemy Mine extracts thrilling sci-fi pulp from Dennis Quaid and Louis Gossett Jr.'s chemistry and inventive production design, but an overextended story diminishes the power of its central duo's relationship."
+Critics consensus on Rotten Tomatoes reads, "Enemy Mine extracts thrilling sci-fi pulp from Dennis Quaid and Louis Gossett Jr.'s chemistry and inventive production design, but an overextended story diminishes the power of its central duo's relationship."
 On Metacritic, it has a score of 59%, based on reviews from nine critics, indicating "mixed or average" reviews.

 Roger Ebert gave the film 2.5 out of 4 stars, saying it "made no compromises in its art direction, its special effects and its performances—and then compromised everything else in sight".
 Janet Maslin of The New York Times called it "This season's Dune", referring to the critically panned science fiction epic from the previous year.
 Variety magazine called it "an anthropomorphic view of life but touching nonetheless".
 Seventeen years later, another New York Times reviewer gave the film a more positive assessment, noting that, "taken in the intended spirit, it's often moving, suggesting what might happen if two of Earth's perpetually warring peoples were stranded together."
 The Los Angeles Times praised the film, calling it "surprisingly coherent, surprisingly enjoyable".